 1 2 3

-DEBUG = True # Turns on debugging features in Flask BCRYPT_LEVEL = 12 # Configuration for the Flask-Bcrypt extension MAIL_FROM_EMAIL = "[email protected]" # For use in application emails
+DEBUG = True # Turns on debugging features in Flask BCRYPT_LOG_ROUNDS = 12 # Configuration for the Flask-Bcrypt extension MAIL_FROM_EMAIL = "email@example.com" # For use in application emails

 Configuration variables can be used by Flask, extensions or you.
 In this